 (215) 342-3165; 20 S. 2nd Street (coming soon), elbalconcito.com

-El Balconcito has become a name synonymous with Peruvian and Portuguese cuisine in Philadelphia, thanks to the cooking of Arroyo, who opened his first location in Lawncrest in 2005 and a second outpost in Northeast Philly four years later.
-At this family-owned mini-chain, the emphasis is on quality ingredients, from the signature ceviche mixto on down.
+El Balconcito has become a name synonymous with Peruvian and Portuguese cuisine in Philadelphia, thanks to Arroyo's cooking, who opened his first location in Lawncrest in 2005 and a second outpost in Northeast Philly four years later.
+The emphasis is on quality ingredients at this family-owned mini-chain, from the signature ceviche mixto on down.
 Arroyo recently traveled to Peru to research new ideas for his growing brand’s fast-approaching Old City location, which will juggle traditional and modern influences via its menu and dedicated second-floor pisco bar.

 - Chef Roberto Juarez - Blue Corn, 940 S. 9th Street, (215) 925-1010

-Located in the heart of the 9th Street Italian Market, Blue Corn truly epitomizes the importance of family.
+Located in the heart of the 9th Street Italian Market, Blue Corn truly epitomizes family importance.
 It’s run by the Sandoval siblings, all Philly dining veterans who worked toward a shared goal of one day owning a place of their own.
 While Roberto Juarez fills the executive chef role here, everyone is quick to deflect praise to other team members.
-He credits ceviche chef Meximino Sandoval—as well as family members and chefs Patricio Hernandez, Pascual Sandoval and Cupertino Hernandez, who contribute to the menu development from outside of Philadelphia—for turning their 9th Street hotspot into one of the most creative and reliable Mexican restaurants in South Philly.
+He credits ceviche chef Meximino Sandoval and family members and chefs Patricio Hernandez, Pascual Sandoval, and Cupertino Hernandez, who contribute to the menu development from outside of Philadelphia—for turning their 9th Street hotspot into one of the most creative and reliable Mexican restaurants in South Philly.

 - Chef Judith Suzarra-Campbell - Sazon, 941 Spring Garden Street, 215-763-2500, sazonphilly.com

-A pioneer in introducing traditional Venezuelan cuisine to Philadelphia, Suzarra-Campbell comes to the city from Caracas, the capital city where she first met her husband Robert Campbell.
+A pioneer in introducing traditional Venezuelan cuisine to Philadelphia, Suzarra-Campbell comes to the city from Caracas, the capital city where she first met her husband, Robert Campbell.
 The couple opened their authentic bring-your-own-bottle (BYOB) in 2004, offering their traditional arepas in addition to large-plate specialties like pabellon criollo (shredded flank steak) and patacon, tostones stuffed with meat or veggies.
-Suzarra-Campbell is particularly proud of her ability to accommodate gluten-free, vegetarian and vegan diners without compromising the flavors of her home country.
+Suzarra-Campbell is particularly proud of her ability to accommodate gluten-free, vegetarian, and vegan diners without compromising her home country's flavors.